How Ryerson Cleans Spaces

 The cleaning agents used are hospital-grade, peroxide-based solutions that are designed for daily use to kill pathogens — like bacteria and viruses — and are also non-toxic, and won’t damage expensive equipment.

 Cleaning tasks are prescribed and scheduled based on the nature of each space, the types of activities carried out within it, and the types of equipment, furniture, surfaces and fixtures that it contains.

 Nightly deep-cleaning in common-use and high-traffic areas

-Deep-cleaning and disinfection will take place nightly in all common-use and high-traffic facilities such as:
+Deep-cleaning and disinfection is taking place nightly in all common-use and high-traffic facilities such as:

 - lobbies and entrances

 - corridors and stairwells

 - classrooms, labs, study spaces and computer rooms